• Skip to primary navigation

 What Do Structural Engineers Do?

-Before you understand what structural engineers do, you need to realize that they are responsible for the construction of buildings, bridges, pipelines, industrial, tunnels, vehicles, ships, aircraft, and spacecraft.
+Before you understand what structural engineers do, you must realize that they are responsible for constructing buildings, bridges, pipelines, industrial, tunnels, vehicles, ships, aircraft, and spacecraft.

 This is because ‘structure’ is the hallmark of infrastructures.
 Thus, according to Wikipedia, Structural Engineers are responsible for engineering design and structural analysis.